ManvaTrivedi/K-Nearest-Neighbors/README.md

 (1)1-NN (2)k-NN (3)weighted k-NN
 I have used Euclidean Distance and Manhattan Distance as distance measures.

-Then as a result, I have calculated accuracy of imputation for each feature and stored it in "results.csv" file.
+Then as a result, I have calculated accuracy of imputation for each feature and stored it in "results.xlsx" file.

 The output file lists the features and corresponding imputation accuracy for all possible combinations of methods, such as: 1-NN & Euclidean distance, 1-NN & Manhattan Distance, etc.